Days to Expiry — Option Selling Analyzer logo

 Option Selling Analyzer

 You've been selling covered calls for a few months now.
 Premiums are coming in.
 Your spreadsheet is a mess.
-You're not entirely sure if you're making 8% annualized or 14%—or if you're actually losing money when you account for opportunity cost.
+You're not entirely sure if you're making 8% annualized or 14%—or if you're actually losing money when you account for rolling costs and opportunity cost.

 This is where most covered call traders stall.
 They can execute individual trades, but they can't answer the most basic question: Is this working?